 The Blessed Mother Theresa Cathedral is one of the newest and most spectacular sights in Kosovo, and is another striking example of the country’s religious tolerance.
 Erected in 2017, the cathedral pays homage to Kosovo’s historical Catholic presence, as well as honouring Mother Theresa, who was ethnically Albanian.

-For those interested in architecture (and even those who aren’t!), you can’t miss a visit to the National Library of Kosovo, a bizarre piece of brutalist work by Croatian architect, Andrija Mutnjaković.
+For those interested in architecture (and even those who aren’t!), you can’t miss a visit to the National Library of Kosovo, a bizarre piece of brutalist work by Croatian architect, Andrija Mutnjaković and one of the most famous Pristina attractions.
 The library has a total of 99 domes of different sizes and is entirely covered in a ‘metal fishing net,’ which our tour guide said was supposed to look like honeycombs, but I’m not so sure.
 Having been named one of the ‘ugliest buildings in the world‘ by multiple publications, this weird and wonderful building stands proudly, embracing its title.
 It’s also worth having a wander around inside, as the interior is pretty impressive too!